JuodaanViinaa/MedPCPy/README.md

 The arguments `"trial_start"`, `"trial_end"`, and `"response"` are the marks for the start of the trial, end of the trial, and response of interest, respectively.

 The `"subtract"` argument is optional, and deals with the special case in which the response of interest is also the response that signals the start of the trial, and one desires not to count that first "starting" response as a part of the per-trial count.
 In such a situation, counting that additional response would overestimate the total responses per trial.
-To accomodate for that situation, adding the optional argument `"subtract": True` will subtract one unit from all non-zero response counts, which will result in an accurate measure.
+To accommodate for that situation, adding the optional argument `"subtract": True` will subtract one unit from all non-zero response counts, which will result in an accurate measure.
 If one does not desire to subtract any units, then simply not declaring the argument will make it take a default value of `False`, and the subtraction will not be carried out.

 The `"column"`and `"header"`arguments determine the way in which the complete list of responses per trial will be written on the individual .xlsx file. `"column"` indicates the column in which the list will be written (being that 1 = A, 2 = B, 3 = C, etc.).
 The `"header"`argument determines the title which the column will have in its first cell.
 In order to not overwrite any data, each declared dictionary from the analysis list must have a different value for `"column"`, and it is recommended to use an incremental order.